daymunc/daymunc_website/content/positionpapers.md

     weight: 6

 ---
-{{< jumbo title="Position Paper Submission Procedure and Deadline" content="The DAYMUNC papers must be submitted in WORD Document, but not in a PDF file by the date assigned.
-The deadline for position papers is Jan.
-26, 2018 by 11:59 pm.
+{{< jumbo title="Position Paper Submission Procedure and Deadline" content="The DAYMUNC papers must be submitted in both WORD and PDF by the date assigned.
+The deadline for position papers is Friday, January 24, 2020 by 11:59 pm.
 Your submission email must contain the following: Subject Line in the form of: \[Committee\] Position Paper for \[Country\] - \[School\].
 Body of email must contain Committee Name, Country Name, School, and Delegate's name.
-The position paper file, attached as either a Microsoft Word (.doc) or Rich Text Format (.rtf) file." >}}
+The position paper file, attached as either a Microsoft Word (.doc) or Rich Text Format (.rtf) file and PDF (.pdf)" >}}

----
+***

 ### Purpose